mozilla/firefoxos-quick-start/guide.md

 ###App Manifests###
-Every Firefox app requires an [`manifest.webapp`](https://marketplace-dev.allizom.org/developers/docs/manifests) file at the app root.
-The `manifest.webapp` file provides important information about the app, like version, name, description, icon location, locale strings, domains the app can be installed from, and much more.
+Every Firefox app requires an [`manifest.webapp`](https://marketplace.firefox.com/developers/docs/manifests) file at the app root.
+The `manifest.webapp` file provides important information about the app, like version, name, description, icon location, locale strings, domains the app can be installed from, and much more (Only the name and description are required).
 The simple manifest included within the app template looks like:

 	{
 		"version": "0.1",